AndrewHoehn/Content_Slurpers/README.md

 1. Run the script.
 2. Enter the URL of the domain you wish to spider when prompted.
+3. Choose to either spider the entire domain, or just the homepage-linked URLs
-3. Specify the folder where you want to save the downloaded PDFs.
+4. Specify the folder where you want to save the downloaded PDFs.
-4. The script will first spider the domain, then download unique PDFs.
+5. The script will first spider the domain, then download unique PDFs.

 ## Output